google/fonts/ProjectChecklist.md

 ### Github

-There are many good guides for learning ho to use Github around the web, including:
+There are many good guides for learning how to use Github around the web, including:

 * <https://github.com/davelab6/git-for-type-designers>
 * <https://try.github.io>, a 15 minute interactive game